alexisespinosa-uptake/OpenFOAMContainers/Documentation/ContainerCreation/II.HARDCODING_ENVIRONMENTAL_VARIABLES.md

 localShell:$ sort raw_docker.env -o sorted_docker.env
 localShell:$ diff sorted_vars.env sorted_docker.env
 ```
-(If you see any difference IN THE VARIABLES RELATED TO OPENFOAM, then adjust whatever is necessary in step "2" and proceed again.)
+(No differences should be seen IN THE VARIABLES RELATED TO OPENFOAM.
+If you see any difference, then adjust whatever is necessary in step "2" and proceed all over again.)

-## 6. Upload the container image to your docker repository
+## 6. Push the container image to your docker repository

 - 6.1 If everything is working and lists are consistent, then push the container to the repo: